Actor Shia LaBeouf is known for his colorful and dangerous behavior.

 He later came out to apologize for his behavior admitting his mother called him saying he was "embarrassing her."

 Was this just a publicity stunt, or just a fleeting moment for LaBeouf?
 He told the publication he discovered the Lord, it is real to him.
 They were not just pretty words.

 “I found God doing “Fury.”
 I became a Christian man, and not in a f****bull**** way—in a very real way.
 I could have just said the prayers that were on the page.
 But it was a real thing that really saved me.
 And you can't identify unless you're really going through it.
 It's a full-blown exchange of heart, a surrender of control.”

-LaBeouf played Boyd 'Bible' Swan in the film that was released in October.
-This was his first role playing a man of faith.
+LaBeouf played Boyd 'Bible' Swan in the film where this was his first role in a movie playing a man of faith.